lightly-io/workshop-sustainable-productivity/books_apps_tools.md

 I've put a star (*) next to the books I think you'll find most rewarding.

 ####	Neuroscience
 -	Norman Doidge – The Brain That Changes Itself *
 -	Rick Hanson – The Buddha's Brain
 -	Michio Kaku – The Future of The Mind
 -	Daniel Levitin – The Organized Mind
 -	Hana Ros & Matteo Farinella – Neurocomic
 -	Steven Pinker – How The Mind Works
+- Brian Rock - Your Brain at Work
 -	... and anything by Oliver Sacks.

 ####	Organization
 -	Salim Ismail - Exponential Organizations*
 -	Frederic Laloux - Reinventing Organizations*
 -	Fred Kofman - Conscious Business

 ####	Philosophy
 -	Jeff Bridges & Bernie Glassman – The Dude & The Zen Master
 -	Bhagavadgita
 -	Tara Brach – Radical Acceptance
 -	Alan de Botton – Religion for Atheists *
 -	Dhammapadda
 -	Aldous Huxley – The Perennial Philosophy *
 -	Sam Harris – Waking Up
 -	Walpota Rahula – What the Buddha Taught
 -	Seneca – Letters From A Stoic
 -	Max Tegmark – Our Mathematical Universe
 -	David Henry Thoreau – Walden
 -	Thich Nhat Hanh – Fear
 -	Alan Watts – Become What You Are
 -	Alan Watts – The Way of Zen *
 -	Alan Watts – The Wisdom of Insecurity

 ####	Meditation
 -	Shaila Catherine – Focused & Fearless